remvze/usecn/docs/use-mouse-position.md

 ## useMousePosition

-Hook to get the position of the mouse.
+A hook to get the position of the mouse.

 #### Install